-Course is divided into two three-credit seminars.
-The first covers etiologies of hearing loss and disorders of the central auditory system, the effects of hearing loss on communication, diagnosis and clinical methods.
-The second covers aural rehabilitation procedures.
+This course covers etiologies of hearing loss and disorders of the central auditory system, the effects of hearing loss on speech and language, diagnosis and clinical methods.
+Aural rehabilitation procedures are also explored.

 CSD 540 Clinical Practice

 This course entails practice, under supervision, in applying theory to the assessment and management of individuals from preschool through adulthood having significant disorders of speech, hearing, or language.
 The clinical experience is relatively independent in the assessment, organizing, and carrying out of effective plans of therapy.
 The student should demonstrate an interdisciplinary approach and be able to generalize on the area of the disorder treated, as well as deal appropriately with the specific clients treated.